joedaws/chunktool/README.md

-# string-tool
+# atool

-A command line interface (cli) for interacting with strings
+A command line interface (cli) for performing tedious tasks you may not want to do manually.

 ## Updates to make